ahmed-kareem/kuyua-tree-cover-loss/README.md

 1- first you need to create a google service account using below link
 > https://developers.google.com/earth-engine/guides/service_account#create-a-service-account

-2- create a private key that will be used for authentication with (gee) and download the key in json format then put it in the secrets directory
+2- create a private key that will be used for authentication with (gee) and download the key in json format then put it in the secrets directory (create secrets directory first in the API project)
 **note: you have to keep your private key secure and not share it with anyone, the way i'm using it here needs to refactored to be loaded from env variables or something more secure**

 3- start docker engine and navigate to the Docker folder in the project and in the terminal start the docker container